theon/ensime-atom/README.md

 ## Technical TODO:
 - [x] checkout typescript plugin for hover for type info
 - [x] option to start server detached for ease of debugging: https://nodejs.org/api/child_process.html#child_process_options_detached
+- [ ] update server log in a panel in atom
 - [ ] server log in a panel in atom
 - [ ] server will stop logging when atom is reloaded since stdio is piped via node.
 Pipe to file directly from process and tail -f to buffer in atom?